yggdrasil-network/yggdrasil-network.github.io/_posts/2018-07-17-world-tree.md

 Yggdrasil, named after [the mythical world tree of Norse cosmology](https://en.wikipedia.org/wiki/Yggdrasil), uses a form of greedy embedded routing for the "switch" layer.
 Instead of embedding a spanning tree into the hyperbolic plane, the spanning tree is used directly to define the metric space: the distance between two nodes in the space is simply their distance apart on the tree, which trivially leads to a greedy embedding.
-It must be emphasized that this is not the same as *routing* on the tree, as in STP flavor of ethernet, because every link is available to forward traffic.
+It must be emphasized that this is not the same as *routing* on the tree, as in STP flavor of Ethernet, because every link is available to forward traffic.
 The spanning tree itself is constructed using a STP-like distributed algorithm, but with cryptographically secured advertisements (to prevent forgery-based route hijacking attacks).

 This has a number of effects.